 While we may not be sacrificing our own food to send fresh food to our troops, we are facing a potential threat to the security of our food and the health of our ecosystems.

-- Excessive tillage – increases loss of critical topsoil and sequestered carbon
+- Excessive tillage – increased loss of critical topsoil and sequestered carbon

 - Application of soluble fertilizers – harms aquatic ecosystems through runoff